groupgets/purethermal1-uvc-capture/readme.md

   sudo apt-get install -y libqtgui4 sudo apt-get install -y libqt4-test
 ```
-You may need to use pip or pip3 to install some of these packages.
+You may need to alternate using pip, pip3, or apt-get to install some of these packages.

 ### Software:
 ```